 Check for Discounts

 If you’re traveling by air, road, track or sea, check for a senior discount.
 You can save a good percentage off your total trip cost.
 Unfortunately, I couldn’t get one because my father hasn’t reached 65 which is Delta’s senior discount requirement.
-Most flights are booked online, but senior discounts aren’t available via that method.
 If the airline offers senior discounts, make sure to call to book your flight.

 Take advantage of Wheelchairs